hlascelles/samudra/_posts/explore/2021-06-25-plastic-production.md

 **Polyaddition** is a step-growth polymerisation based on addition reaction between two molecules with various degrees of polymerisation.
 No by-products are formed.
-This is how PUR is made.
+This is how PU is made.
+All monomers that undergo addition polymerization contain double bonds, which allows the carbon atoms to react to form polymers.

 ##### Chain-growth polymerisation